Entanglement phases and phase transitions in monitored free fermion system due to localizations: model and method

 \section{model and method}

-We consider a spinless one-dimensional fermions model with a localization, subject to continuous measurements:
+We consider a spinless one-dimensional fermions model of localization, subject to continuous measurements:

-$P_j$ represents the strength of potential at lattice site $j$:
+where $P_j$ represents the strength of potential at lattice site $j$:

-where $J$ is the strength of the nearest-neighbor hopping term, $c_j $ and $c^\dagger_j$ are the annihilation and creation operators of the spinless fermion at site $j$.
-Here, $\Delta$ denotes the SP strength, $L$ is the number of lattice sites in the system, and the parameters $V$, $A$, and $B$ represent, respectively, the QPP strength, the golden mean $(\sqrt{5} + 1)/2$, and the phase shift of the potential.
-We initialize the system in a N\'eel state, that is, $\psi(t=0)=$ $\prod_{i=1}^{L / 2} c_{2 i-1}^{\dagger}|\mathrm{vac}\rangle$, where $|\mathrm{vac}\rangle$ is the vacuum state, and consider its evolution under open boundary conditions (OBCs).
-We perform a quantum measurement uniformly for all sites with a finite measurement amplitude (free quency) $\gamma$:

-where $d W_j(t)$ takes 0 or 1 obeying the site-independent Poisson process, that is, $\left\langle\left\langle d W_j(t)\right\rangle\right\rangle=\gamma d t$.
-Here, $\langle\langle\ldots\rangle\rangle$ is the average noise.
-As a result of the measurement process, there are many trajectories of wave functions starting from the fixed initial state.
-Hence, we need to take an average over many trajectories to examine the statistical properties of any observable.
+with $J=1$ is the strength of the nearest-neighbor hopping term, $c_j $ and $c^\dagger_j$ are the annihilation and creation operators of the spinless fermion at site $j$.
+Here, $\Delta$ denotes the SP strength, $L$ is the number of lattice sites in the system, and the parameters $V$, $\tau$, and $\theta$ represent, respectively, the QPP strength, the golden mean $(\sqrt{5} + 1)/2$, and the phase shift of the potential.
+The on-site potential $\varepsilon_j$ is an independent random variable drawn from the uniform distribution $\left[ -{W}, {W} \right]$, where $W$ is the disorder strength.
+We initialize the system in a N\'eel state, that is, $\psi(t=0)=$ $\prod_{i=1}^{L / 2} c_{2 i-1}^{\dagger}|\mathrm{vac}\rangle$, where $|\mathrm{vac}\rangle$ is the vacuum state, and consider its evolution under open boundary conditions (OBCs).We perform continuous measurements uniformly on all lattice sites with a finite measurement rate $\gamma$, where quantum-jump events occur according to the standard quantum-jump trajectory formalism\cite{daley2014quantum, dalibard1992wave, wiseman1993interpretation, yamamoto2025measurement} .
+The corresponding stochastic Schrödinger equation is given by~\cite{EA,Alberton2021,Fuji2020,wiseman2009quantum} where $n_j = c_j^{\dagger} c_j$ is the local particle number operator being monitored.
+The stochastic variables $dW_j(t)$ take values $0$ or $1$ according to independent Poisson processes with mean $\langle\!\langle dW_j(t)\rangle\!\rangle = \gamma \langle n_j\rangle dt,$ and $\langle\!\langle \cdots \rangle\!\rangle$ denotes the noise average.
+In this formulation, the Born probabilities are encoded in the normalization factor $\sqrt{\langle \psi(t)| n_j |\psi(t)\rangle}$, which ensures that the probability of each measurement outcome is consistent with quantum mechanics, while the Poisson increments $dW_j(t)$ determine whether a measurement event occurs at site $j$ during each infinitesimal time step.
+As a result, the system evolves along many possible quantum trajectories starting from the same initial state, and statistical properties of observables are obtained by averaging over a large ensemble of such trajectories without any postselect.
+We use 500 independent trajectories in our numerical simulations.
 The main physical quantity that we address is entanglement entropy.
 Divide the system into two subsystems $A$ and $B$, which have sizes $\ell$ and $L-\ell(\ell \leq L / 2)$, respectively ($L$ represents the system size).
 Then, the entanglement entropy is defined as:

 where $\rho_A$ is the reduced density matrix of the subsystem $A$ for a given wave function $|\psi\rangle$, that is, $\rho_A=\operatorname{Tr}_B(|\psi\rangle\langle\psi|)$, where $\operatorname{Tr}_B$ is the partial trace with respect to the part $B$. $S$ is initially $0$ and increases over time, reaching a saturated saturated value in the long-time limit.
 We calculate the long-time steady-state entanglement entropy for each trajectory, take their average, and finally obtain $\bar{S}$.